Wokingham Accountants

 • Leaving money in the business and paying out dividends in a different tax year

-• Paying into a pension instead which would also reduce your corporation tax bill.
-We recommend arranging a meeting with an IFA: www.millwardmay.co.uk/independent-financial-advisor
+• Paying into a pension which would also reduce your corporation tax bill.
+We recommend arranging a meeting with a financial advisor to discuss your options: www.millwardmay.co.uk/independent-financial-advisor

 Example 1